Appendix I - Part 1

 In 1891 he and Mary are farming New House Farm, Huntingdon Lane, Huntingdon.
 Daughters Annie and Kathleen remain at home.

-Florence Gertrude Morris had married John Harford Pitt in 1898 (Reg Gen Sept 1898 Hereford 6a 969), but she appear to have died shortly thereafter (Reg Gen Sept 1898 Ledbury 6a 251).
+John and Mary's daughter Florence Gertrude Morris had married John Harford Pitt in 1898 (Reg Gen Sept 1898 Hereford 6a 969), but she appears to have died shortly thereafter (Reg Gen Sept 1898 Ledbury 6a 251).
+It is likely that her husband signed up to fight with the Imperial Yeomanry in the Boar War on 21 February 1900 and died in 1917 in South Africa.

 On 21 April 1817, Mary Wetmore of Hill married Thomas Riddiford of Hill at Hill.
 The witnesses were Elizabeth Wetmore and John Wetmore.
 Thomas Riddiford had been baptised 2 December 1790 at Hill, the son of Wm Riddiford and Elizth Hopkins who married on 25 April 1782 at Berkeley.